UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ceph_secure_research_storage.md

 ## UCR's Ceph Research Storage Solution (Ceph RDS)

 UC Riverside is excited to introduce a significant enhancement to our research infrastructure: the Ceph-Based Central Campus Research Storage Solution.
 Funded by an NSF CC* grant, this initiative aims to provide scalable, resilient, and flexible storage tailored to the diverse needs of our research community.
+This will arrive later this year.

 ### Secure, Central, Campus-Wide, Research Storage